automata-network/docs/docs/nftfair/introduction.md

 - A small 32x32px square icon for the browser tab bar.
 [Example](https://static.wixstatic.com/media/0653dd_303a21ade8b64ed5bca9f2755b2cb4a5~mv2.png/v1/fill/w_32%2Ch_32%2Clg_1%2Cusm_0.66_1.00_0.01/0653dd_303a21ade8b64ed5bca9f2755b2cb4a5~mv2.png)

+- The meta data for your NFTs.
+Required: name, cover(recommended size: 930x294px).
+Optional: description, tags, properties, etc...

+- If you holding a mystery box fairdrop, you need a cover (930x294px, [example](https://ipfs.io/ipfs/bafybeiehhoqx54wf6o6cgu7etjxxlhfxa2qstf6ay75lzi4o3thxf26e6i/box-banner.png)), title(Less than 70 characters) and short description(Less than 200 characters) for each of your mystery box.

 - Once you complete setting up the Fairdrop, you can transfer or mint your NFT to our vault contract, and begin selling.

 - If you wish to enable the wallet connect function with your infura id, you need to provide the id to us.
 Read more about [Wallet Connect](https://walletconnect.com/) and [Infura ID](https://infura.io/)

 Moreover, you can provide us with the primary color of your brand and some decoration backgrounds to customize and enrich your Fairdrop activity page.

 That's all, leave the rest to us, and we'll bring you a fantastic Fairdrop.